-7.1 OPTIONAL MICRODIAGNOSTIC PROMS
+7.1 BOARD RESIDENT MICRODIAGNOSTIC

-Fault Isolation Microdiagnostic (Optional) The controller can be further checked out off-line by initiating explicit microdiagnostic routines via optional firmware diagnostic sets.
+Fault Isolation Microdiagnostic (Optional)

+The controller can be further checked out off-line by initiating explicit microdiagnostic routines via optional firmware diagnostic sets.
 The routines are initiated by a set of control switches.
-Errors will be displayed on a set of LED's.
-See Appendix A for a detailed description of this option.
+Errors will be displayed in a set of LED's.
+Each microdiagnostic checks the funtionality of a particular section of the controller and is able to isolate failures in the following major categories: